 Once again, however, Saasu is pulling even with MYOB in its financial management capabilities.
 It too has a very simple one-screen entry system for bills and purchase orders, while offering a payroll function that is similarly easy to operate.
 Xero falls short of MYOB in that it cannot handle purchase orders, but has more flexibility when it comes to editing pay runs for your employees: a function that MYOB doesn’t have.

 Xero and Quickbooks feature simple invoicing functions, as well as customizable statements.
 Saasu’s invoicing function is much more comprehensive than either of the other systems mentioned, but offers far less customising than MYOB.
 Both Xero and Quickbooks offer little to no customising.

 Online and offline access can make all the difference in today’s business world.
 MYOB offers a mobile application to help manage your inventory, payroll, accounting, and tracking.
 MYOB’s technical support is available 24/7 through various means of communication.
 MYOB’s data security uses best practices and ensures that no one can access your private information unless they have your express permission.
 The customising of the homepage makes it simple for you to see the information you need right away and exactly how you want to see it.

 The customisation of homepages is another area in which Saasu and Xero give MYOB a run for its money.
-Xero has a very sleek dashboard which allows its users to emphasize what they see as most important to their business needs.
-Saasu uses a series of widgets which can be mixed and matched to maximize the efficacy of your business overview.
+Xero has a very sleek dashboard which allows its users to emphasise what they see as most important to their business needs.
+Saasu uses a series of widgets which can be mixed and matched to maximise the efficacy of your business overview.